Make a batch of these Healthy Oatmeal Chocolate Chip Cookies to share with the family. They’re a perfect dessert or special snack for kids and adults!

 Ingredients You Need

-• Sugar: I use granulated and brown sugar in combination for the best chewy texture here.
+• Sugar: I use a combination of granulated and brown sugar for the best chewy texture here.

 • Baking soda: This helps the cookies spread and rise nicely.